 HIT 121 MEDICAL TRANSCRIPTION I (4 CR.)
+Prerequisite: Typing 40 words per minute.
 Develops skills in the transcription of various medical record reports, use of transcription references and proof reading reports.
-Includes analysis of transcription department services and the quality of transcribed reports and equipment.
-Clinical 12 hours per week.
+Evaluates the productivity and organization of transcription departments/services and the quality of transcribed reports and equipment utilized.
+Lecture 1 hour.
+Laboratory 6 hours.
+Total 7 hours per week.

 HIT 125 MEDICAL REPORT TRANSCRIPTION (3 CR.)
-Prerequisite: AST 245 or department approval.
+Prerequisite: AST 245 or department approval and ability to type 40 words per minute.
 Develops skill in the transcription and preparation of reports for the medical record and in the operation and care of dictating and transcribing equipment.
-Laboratory 12 hours per week.
+Lecture 2 hours.
+Laboratory 3 hours.
+Total 4 hours per week.

 HIT 196 ON-SITE TRAINING IN MEDICAL TRANSCRIPTION (3 CR.)
 Specializes in career orientation and training program without pay in selected businesses and industry, supervised and coordinated by the College.
-Credit/work ratio not to exceed 1.5 hours.
+Credit/work ratio not to exceed 2 hours.
 May be repeated for credit.
 Variable hours.